miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 The first problem you'll encounter when writing a route handler is how to transform this raw data into the format your Ember app expects – that is, how to match the format of your production API.

-Let's say your backend is using the [JSON:API](https://jsonapi.org/) format.
+Let's say your backend uses [the JSON:API spec](https://jsonapi.org/).
 Your response to a GET request for `/api/movies/1` should look something like this:

 ```js
 // GET /api/movies/1